The 2021-2022 KDA Officers and Board of Directors

-Jameson has two children and is joyfully married to his sweetheart Heidi.
+Jameson has four children and is joyfully married to his sweetheart Heidi.
 He is involved in his church, enjoys competitive chess and loves to travel and spend time with his extended family.
 With 10 years in scientific research and development in industries such as space science and alternative energies, Jameson left his engineering career to embrace his calling as an educator.
 Jameson currently works as a high school physics teacher in an urban district in Connecticut.
 He has a B.S. in Physics, an M.S. in Education and is involved in multiple leadership positions within his school district.

-David Yelton - Corporate Secretary
+David Yelton - Treasurer

 David Yelton was diagnosed with KD in 2009 and retired in 2011 when his job was relocated to another state.
 He had begun to positvely adapt to life with KD and did not want to restart the neccessary education process with an entirely new set of medical professionals.